tensorpack/tensorpack/docs/tutorial/save-load.md

 The [AutoResumeTrainConfig](../modules/train.html#tensorpack.train.AutoResumeTrainConfig)
-is an alternative of `TrainConfig` which applies some heuristics to
+is an alternative of `TrainConfig` which applies some heuristics to load the lastest epoch number and lastest checkpoint.